-Malta’s Citizenship by Direct Investment Regulations (MEIN)
+Maltese Citizenship by Naturalisation for Exceptional Services by Direct Investment Regulations

-On 20 November 2020, the Maltese Citizenship by Naturalisation for Exceptional Services by Direct Investment (MEIN) - regulated by the Maltese Citizenship Act (CAP.
-188) and the Legal Notice 437 of 2020 will allow high net worth individuals and their families the possibility to acquire residence in Malta and eventually obtain Maltese citizenship through direct investment.
+On 20 November 2020, the Maltese Citizenship by Naturalisation for Exceptional Services by Direct Investment - regulated by the Maltese Citizenship Act (CAP.
+188) and the Legal Notice 437 of 2020 will allow high net worth individuals and their families the possibility to acquire a residence in Malta and eventually obtain Maltese citizenship through direct investment.

 This programme was developed to replace the Individual Investors programme which came to an end in September of 2020 after meeting the quota limits originally set for the programme at its inception in 2014 under the Maltese Citizenship Act (CAP.
 188) and the IIP Regulations, 2014 (L.N.
 47 of 2014)